5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 Note that we have replaced some constants by calls to functions in `FilesAndDirs`.
 You might find this easier to read.

 In general, we like functions to _start at the top and exit at the bottom_.
-Returning from the middle of a function can lead to confusion, and we have learned a great respect for our capacity to get confused.
+Returning from the middle of a function can lead to confusion, and we have acquired a great respect for our capacity to get confused.

-However, here we don't mind exiting the function with `:Return` on line 5.
-It's obvious why that is and it saves us one level of nesting regarding the control structures.
+However, here we don’t mind exiting the function with `:Return` on line 5.
+It’s obvious why that is, and it saves us one level of nesting in the control structures.
 Also, there is no tidying up at the end of the function that we would miss with `:Return`.

 ### Trapping errors